Levalicious/servers/src/git/README.md

-# mcp-server-git: A git MCP server
+# levalicious-mcp-server-git: A git MCP server

 ## Overview

 A Model Context Protocol server for Git repository interaction and automation.
 This server provides tools to read, search, and manipulate Git repositories via Large Language Models.

-Please note that mcp-server-git is currently in early development.
+Please note that levalicious-mcp-server-git is currently in early development.
 The functionality and available tools are subject to change and expansion as we continue to develop and improve the server.

 ### Tools